petar-slavov/arts-consolidated/README.md

    docker compose up
    ```

-2. Wait for all services to be healthy and products to be loaded (check logs for "✅ Successfully loaded X products")
+2. Wait for all services to be healthy and products to be loaded (check logs for "Successfully loaded X products")

 3. Test the health endpoint:
    ```bash